-Lymphocytic colitis is a non-cancerous condition caused by an increased number of immune cells within the mucosa of the colon.
+Lymphocytic colitis is a non-cancerous condition caused by an increased number of immune cells within the mucosa that covers the inside surface of the colon.
 This leads to inflammation and damage which prevents the colon from functioning normally.
-As a result, patients with lymphocytic colitis can develop watery diarrhea that can last from weeks to years.
-Other possible symptoms can include abdominal pain, weight loss and fatigue.

 Doctors still do not know what causes a person to develop lymphocytic colitis in the first place.
 However, one theory suggests that it may be an autoimmune condition where immune cells start to attack the cells in the colon.
 Another theory suggests that the condition may be a reaction to material in fecal matter.

 If your doctor suspects lymphocytic colitis based on your symptoms, they will perform a colonoscopy.
 A colonoscopy is a procedure where a small camera is used to see the inside of your colon.
 During this procedure, your doctor will take tissue samples called biopsies.
 Because lymphocytic colitis can happen in one part of the colon but not another, they will likely take multiple biopsies from the entire length of the colon.
 Your pathologist will then examine these biopsies under a microscope to determine whether lymphocytic colitis is present.

 For most people with lymphocytic colitis, their colon will look entirely normal during the colonoscopy.
 That is because lymphocytic colitis is a ‘microscopic’ disease, and its features can only be seen when the tissue is examined under a microscope.

 When the tissue is examined under the microscope an increased number of specialized immune cells called lymphocytes are seen within the mucosa on the inside of the colon.
 These lymphocytes are seen both within the glands and the lamina propria.
 Pathologists describe this change as intraepithelial lymphocytosis.